 Any plastic packaging or materials that has the symbol #7 and “Other” printed doesn’t fall into any of the other categories, and more importantly, cannot be recycled.
 These often include polycarbonate (which contains BPA) and PLA (polylactic acid).

 Plastics are sorted by polymer type, whether by consumers or by recycling plants to ensure all contaminants have been removed.
-Once they’re sorted and cleaned, plastics can then be either shredded or melted into form pellets before finally being moulded into new products.
+Once sorted and cleaned, plastics can be either shredded or melted into form pellets before finally being moulded into new products.